 - The overall expenses: The negotiated sales price will likely not be the final price of the home.
 Think about overall expenses when buying, such as the home-inspection cost, appraisal cost, and additional closing costs.
 You will also want to know your credit score for buying a house.

 When it comes to a down payment for a house, buyers generally put down between 3% and 20% of the home’s overall price — the larger the down payment, the better.
 That is tough for first-time home buyers, since they don’t have property to sell first to potentially help with the down payment.
-However, low mortgage rates mean a house can be more affordable, even with a smaller-than-typical down payment.
+However, low mortgage rates mean a house can be more affordable, even with a smaller-than-typical down payment (more on why rates are so important below).
 Keep in mind that you may end up in a bidding war if you live in a hotter-than-average home market, though, so be prepared for house counter offers and multiple bids by having your financial house in order with a good down payment.
 This is where your lender and real estate agent can give you some great advice that is specific to your individual situation.

-Mortgage rates are lower than they have been in decades and are likely to stay that way for the next year, most financial institutions agree.
-This is especially important when thinking about things to consider when buying a house.
-However, the rates are slowly creeping back up — very slowly, so don’t panic — because the overall U.S. economy is getting better post-pandemic.
+Mortgage rates went from some of the lowest of all time in 2021 to higher than they’ve been in years in 2023.
+Why does this matter?
+Interest rates are especially important when thinking about things to consider when buying a house.
 Ideally, if you can get a lower mortgage rate for your loan, you will pay less in interest and your monthly payment will be more affordable for you as part of your overall housing costs.
 If you have to negotiate a higher offer because a home has multiple bids as a buyer or a seller, you’ll want to save as much as you can in other areas, such as mortgage costs and homeowners insurance.

 |Insider Tip: Owners have many options when it comes to home offers, so you may want to consider covering some of their closing costs when making an offer.|

 This is where an online calculator or your real estate agent comes in handy.
 You need to determine your monthly bills, which includes your rent, groceries, or other regular costs — all essential things to consider when buying a house.
 You divide that total by your gross monthly income, which is defined as your take-home pay before taxes are deducted.
 Then, you have that key ratio, which tells your lender and a potential seller whether you have enough money to successfully buy that house.
-Buying and selling during the pandemic has been challenging, so it’s a good idea to have your financing and finances in hand as you go through the home-buying process.
+It’s always a good idea to have your financing and finances in hand as you go through the home-buying process.

 This depends on where you are in life.
 If you are looking for a smaller place because your previous home fit your family and now they’re not living with you, you may want to look to rent for a time before finding something new.
 If you are waiting on the market to “cool down” more so you can buy back your old house at a lower price or buy something as a bargain, though, you are likely to be disappointed right now and well into the near future.
 Prices are staying up, most financial gurus say, and you will be renting for too long if you are hoping for prices to plummet, given the other market tensions and issues.
 Really think hard about what you want out of the sale of your home.
 It may feel like there are so many things to consider when buying a house, but you’ll be happier if you have a long-term plan in place before accepting an offer or buying something new.